tunroam/paper/report/903eaps.md

 https://sites.google.com/site/amitsciscozone/home/switching/peap---protected-eap-protocol
 -->

-*Q: Which authentication protocols are available on COTS clients?*

 This section details the selection of the EAP protocol we use.
 We initially looked at which EAP protocols are available by default on consumer electronics,